Rollerball (1975 film): Stunts and design

+Recognizing their contribution to the film's many crucial action sequences, Rollerball was the first major Hollywood production to give screen credit to its stunt performers.
+English pro wrestler Mark Rocco was one of the stuntmen, and would later use "Rollerball" as his ring name.

 The game of Rollerball was so realistic that the cast, extras, and stunt personnel played it between takes on the set.
 At the time of the film's release, Howard Cosell interviewed Norman Jewison and James Caan on ABC's Wide World of Sports, showing clips from the film and with the two of them explaining the rules of the game.
 Audiences who saw the film so loved the action of the game that Jewison was contacted multiple times by promoters, requesting that the "rights to the game" be sold so that real Rollerball leagues might be formed.
 Jewison was outraged, as the entire point of the movie was to show the "sickness and insanity of contact sports and their allure."

-English pro wrestler Mark Rocco was a stuntman for the film.
-He used the "Rollerball" name as his nickname.

 Music

 Bach's Toccata and Fugue in D minor is performed on organ by Simon Preston during the opening title sequence and again at the final scene, bookending the film.
-Adagio in G minor by Albinoni/Giazotto, and the Largo movement from Shostakovich's Symphony No. 5 are also used to establish tone, mood, and atmosphere for certain scenes in the film.
+Adagio in G minor by Albinoni/Giazotto and the Largo movement from Shostakovich's Symphony No. 5 are also used to establish tone, mood, and atmosphere for certain scenes in the film.
 The classical music was performed by the London Symphony Orchestra, conducted by André Previn, who also wrote the "Executive Party" music for the film and the corporate anthems performed before certain matches.

+Release

+The film was released in the United States on June 25, 1975.
+It had its European premiere at the Odeon Leicester Square in London on September 3, 1975, before opening to the public there the following day.

 Reception

 Box office

-The film earned $6.2 million in theatrical rentals at the North American box office.
+The film earned $6.2 million in theatrical rentals at the box office in the United States and Canada.